 Activities

+Preparations for visual assessment of ECM vs. VTM

+A total of three AhG meetings of AhGs4, 7, and 12 were held jointly with SC29/AG5 in preparation of a visual assessment comparing the compression efficienty of the ECM vs. the VTM.
+The meetings were held on 2022-08-16, 2022-09-20, and 2022-10-11.
+The reports of the three meetings are available in JVET-AB0041.
+Tests are proposed for UHD-RA, HD-RA, and HD-LD with rate-matched test points for ECM and VTM.

+VVC Verification tests

+An input contribution has been submitted proposing an initial draft of a verification test plan for VVC multilayer coding.
+The proposed draft is provided in document JVET-AB0123 and has a focus on scalability.

+Furthermore, a proposal for a new verification test on the FGC SEI message has been registered as input to this meeting.
+The document number is JVET-AB0122.

 Test sequences

 The test sequences used for CfP/CTC are available on ftp://jvet@ftp.ient.rwth-aachen.de in directory “/jvet-cfp” (accredited members of JVET may contact the JVET chairs for login information).

 Due to copyright restrictions, the JVET database of test sequences is only available to accredited members of JVET (i.e. members of ISO/IEC MPEG and ITU-T VCEG).

-AhG meeting on development of a gaming-type CTC class was held.
-The results are reported in JVET-AA0046.
-Based on the input contributions to this meeting (JVET-AA123), the suggested content features are covered as follows:

-Matrix of intended content features: